Huhngoku/ADVOCATE/doc/trace/mutex.md

   - [opM] = `U`: Unlock
   - [opM] = `UR`: RUnlock
-- [exec]: This field shows, whether the operation was finished ([exec] = `e`) or not ([exec] = `f`).
+- [exec]: This field shows, whether the operation was finished ([exec] = `e`) or not ([exec] = `o`).
 Failed can e.g. mean, that the routine still tried to acquire a lock, when the program was terminated.
-It is also set to `f`, if the program panicked during the execution of the operation, e.g. because an RUnlock operation was called on a mutex that is currently held by and Lock operation.
+It is also set to `o`, if the program panicked during the execution of the operation, e.g. because an RUnlock operation was called on a mutex that is currently held by and Lock operation.